vinamrata-git/Chess-winner-prediction/README.md

 # EDA
 In the github the analysis file contains the exploratory analysis and some visualization to understand the data visually.

+# Models

+I have used 10 supervised machine learning models to evaluate the prediction and metric AUC score.
+Among all the models CatBoost model perform better with 78% of AUC score